zendesk/copenhagen_theme/README.md

 Once you have forked this repository you can feel free to edit templates, CSS in `style.css` (if you would like to use SASS go to the [Using SASS section](#using-sass)), javascript and manage assets.

 ### Manifest file
-The manifest file allows you to add settings to your theme and change the values of these settings through the UI.
+The manifest allows you to define a group of settings for your theme that can then be changed via the UI in Theming Center.
 For example, if you update the manifest file to look like this and you then import your theme to Theming Center:
 ```js
 {